microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 - [Sudoku.qs](Sudoku.qs): Q# code which accepts edges and constraints and calls Grovers algorthm with the coloring oracle.
 Also checks the result is correct.
 - [SudokuClassic.cs](SudokuClassic.cs): C# code to solve a Sudoku puzzle using classical code.
 - [SudokuQuantum.cs](SudokuQuantum.cs): C# code to solve a Sudoku puzzle by transforming it into a graph problem (edges and starting number constraints), and call the Quantum SolvePuzzle operation to solve it.
-- [SimpleGroverSample.csproj](SimpleGroverSample.csproj): Main project for the sample.
+- [SudokuGroverSample.csproj](SudokuGroverSample.csproj): Main project for the sample.

 ## Sample Output ##